Diagnosing type 1 diabetes

 Elevated ketones in the urine or blood indicate the body is not making enough insulin and is breaking down fat for energy.

 To confirm the diagnosis, a type 1 diabetes autoantibodies test is ordered.
-Autoantibody testing is used to accurately classify the diabetes type.
+Autoantibody testing is used to accurately classify the diabetes stage and type.

 Onset triggers associated with T1D